Urea nitrate

-Urea nitrate is a fertilizer-based high explosive that has been used in improvised explosive devices in Afghanistan, Pakistan, Iraq, and various terrorist acts elsewhere in the world such as in the 1993 World Trade Center bombings.
-It has a destructive power similar to better-known ammonium nitrate explosives, with a velocity of detonation between 11155 ft/s and 15420 ft/s.
-It has chemical formula of CH5N3O4 or (NH2)2COHNO3.
+Urea nitrate is a fertilizer-based high explosive with the chemical formula of CH5N3O4 (or (NH2)2COHNO3) that has been used in improvised explosive devices in Afghanistan, Pakistan, Iraq, and various terrorist acts elsewhere in the world such as in the 1993 World Trade Center bombing.

+Synthesis

 Urea nitrate is produced in one step by reaction of urea with nitric acid.
 This is an exothermic reaction, so steps must be taken to control the temperature.

+Chemistry

+Urea contains a carbonyl group.
+The more electronegative oxygen atom pulls electrons away from the carbon atom, forming a polar bond with greater electron density around the oxygen atom, giving it a partial negative charge.
+In a simplistic sense, nitric acid dissociates in aqueous solution into protons (hydrogen cations) and nitrate anions.
+The electrophilic proton contributed by the acid is attracted to the negatively charged oxygen atom on the urea molecule and the two form a covalent bond.
+Paired with the spectator nitrate counteranion, it forms urea nitrate.